insidewhy/lambics/README.markdown

 ## Sweet Lambic
 * Chapeau Banana 25cl - €2.17
   - 8/10 Sweet but not too sweet, like a banana milk shake made with brown sugar
+* Chapeau Gueuze 37.5cl - €3.77
+  - 6/10 tastes like a non-alcoholic malt drink how is this 5.5%!
 * Lindemans Faro 37.5cl - €2.97
+  - 6.5/ Like the Chapeau Gueuze but slightly more sour.
 * Timmermans Strawberry Lambic 25cl - €2.27
   - 8/10 Not to sweet, slightly sour aftertaste.
 Much better than strawberry cider.
 * Timmermans Tradition Kriek Retro 37.5 cl - €3.97